andrewbiang888/sudhafood/README.md

 ###Description

-This website will tell you which pop up dinner you should RSVP for based on you meal and spice preference.
+This website will tell you which pop up dinner you should RSVP for based on your meal and spice preference.
 (Developed Sep 23, 2016).

 ###Quick Start